DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 ## Data and Modeling

-For this study I built a SARIMAX model to predict rents based on StreetEasy's NYC Rental Index, a metric that uses a repeat-price method to measure monthly change in median rent and that includes values from January 2007 through May 2022.
+For this study I built a SARIMAX model to predict rents based on StreetEasy's NYC Rental Index, a metric that uses a repeat-price method to measure monthly change in median rent and that includes 185 index values from January 2007 through May 2022.
+Because data was only available for this relatively short date range, we're not able to be as confident in our predictions as we would be if were able to validate our model over a longer time frame.

 SARIMAX modeling is an extension of SARIMA modeling, in which values of a time series are regressed against past values and error terms for that same series.
 With SARIMAX modeling, the time series is also regressed against additional exogenous variables.